hunterxcobby/100-days-of-code/log.md

 6. **History, Types, and Benefits of Firewalls:**
    - Traced the history of firewalls from physical barriers to network security tools.
    - Differentiated between hardware and software firewalls, outlining their purposes and applications.
-   - Discussed the benefits and limitations of firewalls as essential network security measures.
+   - learned the benefits and limitations of firewalls as essential network security measures.

 7. **Types of Firewalls:**
     - Covered various firewall types, including packet filtering, proxy, NAT, cloud, stateful inspection, UTM, network segmentation, and next-generation firewalls.